Broccoli curves and the tropical invariance of Welschinger numbers: Welschinger curves

-In particular, in this case $N_{(0,s)}^W (\Delta,\calP)$ does not depend on the exact position of the points $\calP$. \end {enumerate} We will see in example \ref{ex-broccoli-even} that in some cases these results hold for broccoli invariants as well. \end{example}

-For $ F=\emptyset $ and certain choices of the degree $ \Delta $, there exist well-known Welschinger invariants in the literature that count real rational algebraic curves through given points in the plane, and that do not depend on the choice of point conditions.
+In contrast to the broccoli invariants of definition \ref {def-broccoli-inv} we will see in remark \ref {rem-notinvariant} that these Welschinger numbers will in general depend on the choice of conditions $ \calP $.
+For $ F=\emptyset $ and certain choices of the degree $ \Delta $ however, there exist well-known Welschinger invariants in the literature that count real rational algebraic curves through given points in the plane, and that do not depend on the choice of point conditions.
 We want to show now that they agree with our Welschinger numbers in these cases.

 \begin{remark}[Welschinger curves compared to \cite {Shu06}] Notice that (unoriented) Welschinger curves where all unmarked ends are non-fixed and odd correspond precisely to the curves considered by Shustin in \cite {Shu06} (in the way described in remark \ref {rem-welschingerunoriented}).
 There, unparametrized tropical curves are considered, i.e.\ the images $ h(\Gamma) $ without the parametrizing graph $ \Gamma $, and it is required that the point conditions are general enough so that the Newton subdivision dual to $h(\Gamma)$ (see \cite{Mik03} proposition 3.11) consists only of triangles and parallelograms.
 In this case each such unparametrized curve can uniquely (up to the labeling of the unmarked ends) be parametrized by a graph $ \Gamma' $ such that the map to $ \RR^2 $ identifies only finitely many points.
 Adding an end for each marking and reversing the end-gluing by splitting each even unmarked end into a double end then gives a graph $ \Gamma $ together with a map $ h: \Gamma \to \RR^2 $ satisfying the conditions of definition \ref {def-welschinger} \ref {def-welschinger-b}.
 The part $h(\Gamma_\even)$ coincides with the subgraph $G$ in \cite{Shu06} consisting of all the even edges; their components are connected to odd edges at exactly one vertex, the root.
 (Other authors consider parametrized curves and the even part $G$ as the non-fixed locus of a certain involution on the tropical curve, from which it also follows that each connected component has one root \cite{BM08}.)